Stefano Černetić: Fraud investigation and acquittal

 Černetić and another man, who identified himself as Černetić's ambassador, were charged with fraud by local authorities in Brindisi, Italy in 2016.
 The investigation began after Montenegrin authorities contacted the Italian ministries of Foreign Affairs and Internal Affairs in 2016. Černetić was accused of falsely obtaining diplomatic license plates.
 The Montenegrin Embassy also said that a luxury hotel in Fasano had sent them a bill incurred by Černetić, who was not affiliated with the Montenegrin government.

 In June 2017, his home in Turin was raided by the Carabinieri as part of an investigation into alleged fraudulent activities dating back to 2009.
 They found fake diplomatic documents, stamps, and certificates of awards.
 During the investigation, Italian authorities found that Černetić's parents were Italian and that he was from Trieste.
 The Italian authorities charged Černetić with falsifying his identity as well as making and possessing false identity documents.
 During the investigation, Černetić's attorney stated that the certificates and titles issued by Černetić were only intended to represent honors from his family and not the Republic of Montenegro.

 In an interview with The Daily Beast published in July 2017, Černetić accused the Petrović-Njegoš dynasty, which ruled Montenegro until 1916, of orchestrating the proceedings against him.
 He said that the dynasty was "filled with Freemasons" and had bribed journalists to slander him.

 In 2023, he was acquitted of fraud charges by the court of Turin, which determined that the actions under investigation were "misleading" but not legally fraudulent.
-An investigation into the genealogical and heraldic claims of Černetić found that he is related to a noble house that ruled in Montenegro and Macedonia during the 17th century. Černetić uses that family's coat of arms, which incidentally bears similarities to the coat of arms of Montenegro.
+An investigation into the genealogical and heraldic claims of Černetić found that he is related to a noble house that existed in Montenegro and Macedonia during the 17th century. Černetić uses that family's coat of arms, which incidentally bears similarities to the coat of arms of Montenegro.
 He never claimed to represent the government of Montenegro, and the court ruled that the certificates he issued were not considered legal documents.
 Instead, the court concluded that the certificates awarded by Černetić were merely souvenirs.